phoenixperry/hku_python/labs/lab_01.md

 On windows you might need to add a system path environmental variable.
 This will be the most annoyingly low level thing you'll do all term if so.
 I'm hopeful that pycharm does it for you but if not it will be needed to be done by hand.
 Here's some info. https://docs.python.org/2/using/windows.html

+5. A few things about Pycharm that are clever
+* To run your code, from the menu choose:
+Run > Run

+* To see the output console, from the menu choose:
+View > Tool Windows > Python Console

 ---